Friday: Frigg's and Freya's Day

-The English word Friday is derived from Old English and literally means “day of Frige” the Norse goddess of fertility and love.
-In most languages with Latin origins, the day is named after the god and planet Venus.
+The English name Friday is derived from Old English and means “day of Frigg,” the Norse goddess of fertility and love, who is often perceived as the same deity as Freya.

 - Middle English – Fridai

-- Latin – dies Veneris – “Day of Venus”
+- Latin – dies Veneris – Day of Venus

-- Ancient Greek – hemera Aphrodites – “day of Aphrodite”
+- Ancient Greek – hemera Aphrodites – Day of Aphrodite

 Position in the Week

 Friday the 13th is considered to be very unlucky because of its association with the unlucky number thirteen.
-It usually occurs one to three times a year and some refer to this date as Black Friday, not to be confused with the commercial Black Friday in November.
+It usually occurs one to three times a year, and some refer to this date as Black Friday, not to be confused with the commercial Black Friday in November.

 In Hinduism, special observances are practiced for goddesses, mainly Durga/Parvati/Gowri on Friday.
 The Jewish Sabbath begins at sunset on Friday and lasts until nightfall on Saturday.